Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 We wish to define an associative algebra that has the pseudo $k$-diagrams as a basis.

 \begin{definition} Let $R$ be a commutative ring with $1$.
 The associative algebra $\P_{k}(\emptyset)$ over $R$ is the free $R$-module having $T_{k}(\emptyset)$ as a basis, with multiplication defined as follows.
-If $d, d' \in T_{k}(\emptyset)$, the product $d'd$ is the element of $T_{k}(\emptyset)$ obtained by placing $d'$ on top of $d$, so that node $i'$ of $d'$ coincides with node $i$ of $d$, rescaling vertically by a factor of $1/2$ and then applying the appropriate translation to recover a standard $k$-box. \end{definition}
+If $d, d' \in T_{k}(\emptyset)$, the product $d'd$ is the element of $T_{k}(\emptyset)$ obtained by placing $d'$ on top of $d$, so that node $i'$ of $d'$ coincides with node $i$ of $d$, rescaling vertically by a factor of $1/2$ and then applying the appropriate translation to recover a standard $k$-box.
+(For a proof that this procedure does in fact define an associative algebra see~\cite[\textsection 2]{Green.R:M} and~\cite{Jones.V:A}.) \end{definition}